gbozelli/PyCOSim/docs/01-class/RFC_0001_Signal_System_Component_Architecture.md

 ------------------------------------------------------------------------

-# 5. Signal Is the Central Data Abstraction
+## 5. Signal Is the Central Data Abstraction

 The central object should be `Signal`.

 A signal represents data **plus its semantic/physical meaning**.

-A first conceptual API is:

 ``` python
 class Signal: